 Online and face-to-face consultation methods will be used to understand the needs and preferences of community members in relation to the parkland design.

-The vision for this project is being led by a partnership between Melbourne Water, Wyndham City Council, City West Water, VicRoads and Creative Suburbs.
+The vision for this project is being led by a partnership between Melbourne Water, Wyndham City Council, City West Water and VicRoads.
 The project is supported by the Greening the West initiative, a 19-organisation strong partnership of councils, government agencies, industry and community groups committed to greening Melbourne’s west.

 The project team will be seeking funding opportunities to realise this vision.